oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     ![OpenAPI example export](./images/open-api-example-export.png " ")

-4. In this lab, you published a REST API using custom SQL to accept an input as well as published a REST API using a stored PL/SQL procedure.
+4. In this lab, you published a REST API that accepts input using custom SQL and a REST API that uses a stored PL/SQL procedure.

 You may now [proceed to the next lab](#next).